MicrosoftDocs/winrt-api/windows.storage/storagefolder_createfilequerywithoptions_2038131323.md

 - For any folder, specify **Deep** as the value of the [FolderDepth](../windows.storage.search/queryoptions_folderdepth.md) property of the [QueryOptions](../windows.storage.search/queryoptions.md).

 > [!TIP]
 > Some of the values from the [CommonFileQuery](../windows.storage.search/commonfilequery.md) enumeration can only be used with a library folder (such as the Pictures library) or the Homegroup folder.
-In addition to the **DefaultQuery** option, you can also use the **OrderByName** and **OrderBySearchRank** options with a folder that's not a library folder.
+Despite the wording of the **ArgumentException** described above, you can use the **OrderByName** and **OrderBySearchRank** options (in addition to the **DefaultQuery** option) with a folder that's not a library folder.

 For a list of methods that identifies shallow queries and deep queries, see the Remarks in the topic [GetFilesAsync](storagefolder_getfilesasync_1429382825.md).